-Evidence from basalts and overlying sediments at Sites 738, 747, 748, 749, and 750 (Figs. F1, F15), combined with results of subsidence modeling (Coffin, 1992), shows that much of the igneous crust of the SKP and CKP was erupted in a subaerial environment.
+Evidence from basalts and overlying sediments at Sites 738, 747, 748, 749, and 750 (Fig. 1), combined with results of subsidence modeling (Coffin, 1992), shows that much of the igneous crust of the SKP and CKP was erupted in a subaerial environment.
 Portions of the SKP remained subaerial for as much as 50 m.y. after volcanism ceased.
 Leg 183 drilling results corroborate, extend, and add detail to those previous results.
 On the SKP (Site 1136), we cored upper bathyal to neritic sediment overlying inflated pahoehoe lavas up to 20 m thick.
 The basalts lack features of submarine volcanism (e.g., pillows and quenched glassy margins) suggesting subaerial eruption.
 The CKP (Site 1138) was above sea level during the final stages of construction; subaerial pyroclastic flow deposits overlie ~5-m-thick subaerial lava flows ranging from inflated pahoehoe to classic aa.
-Terrestrial and shallow-marine sediment containing wood fragments, a seed, spores, and pollen overlies igneous basement, documenting for the first time that the CKP was subaerial after volcanism ceased.
+Terrestrial and shallow marine sediment containing wood fragments, a seed, spores, and pollen overlies igneous basement, documenting for the first time that the CKP was subaerial after volcanism ceased.
 In a conjugate position to the CKP, Broken Ridge basaltic lavas were erupted in subaerial (Site 1141) and possibly submarine (Site 1142) environments.

 The igneous basement complex of Elan Bank at Site 1137 consists of seven basaltic lava flows and three sedimentary units.
-The seven 7- to 27-m-thick lava flows were erupted subaerially, as indicated by oxidation zones, inflated pahoehoe characteristics, and the morphology of flow-top breccias.
+Six of the seven 7- to 27-m-thick lava flows were erupted subaerially, as indicated by oxidation zones and inflated pahoehoe characteristics, and the other may have erupted into wet sediment.
 Some of the interbedded volcaniclastic sedimentary rocks were deposited in a fluvial environment (braided river), consistent with subaerial eruption of the basalts.
 Neritic packstones overlying the igneous basement complex, in turn succeeded by pelagic oozes, indicate gradual subsidence of Elan Bank.

-Skiff Bank (Site 1139) was also subaerial during its final stages of formation, as indicated by a succession of volcanic and volcaniclastic rocks (some of which are oxidized) underlain by lava flows, including both pahoehoe and aa types.
-After volcanism ceased, paleoenvironments of the overlying sediments changed intertidal (beach deposits) to very high-energy, nearshore (grainstone and sandstone) to low-energy, offshore (packstone) to bathyal pelagic (ooze).
+Skiff Bank (Site 1139) was also subaerial during its final stages of formation, as indicated by a succession of volcanic and volcaniclastic rocks (some of which are oxidized) underlain by fourteen 2- to 20-m-thick lava flows, including both pahoehoe and aa types.
+After volcanism ceased, paleoenvironments of the overlying sediments changed intertidal (beach deposits) to very high-energy, near-shore (grainstone and sandstone) to low-energy, offshore (packstone) to bathyal pelagic (ooze).
 In contrast, igneous basement Site 1140 at the northernmost tip of the NKP consists entirely of pillow basalts and intercalated pelagic sediment.
-However, seafloor depths at all six other basement sites drilled during Leg 183 are between 1000 and 2000 m, whereas Site 1140 is situated at a water depth of 2394 m.
+However, seafloor depths at all six other basement sites drilled during Leg 183 are between 1000 and 2000 m, whereas Site 1140 is situated at a water depth of 2450 m.